 Concentration in Psychology

-A concentration in Psychology takes a student beyond the opportunities provided by the Psychology minor, providing foundational skills in both clinical and research psychology.
+A concentration in Psychology takes a student beyond the opportunities offered by the Psychology minor, providing foundational skills in psychology.
 The program, when combined with a complementary academic major, will help prepare students for graduate school or a career in which an understanding of human behavior is important.
-Students preparing for people-oriented careers in business, communication, education, government, church ministry or missions often choose a Psychology concentration.
+Students preparing for people-oriented careers in business, communication, education, government, church ministry, or missions often choose a Psychology concentration.
 Having a concentration in Psychology is often the minimal entry-level standard for graduate studies in counseling.

 The Behavioral Sciences offer rich opportunities to its student through coursework, interaction with faculty and students, and the challenge to integrate faith concepts.
 We also prepare our students for employment and continuing education in graduate school.
 Students are able to conduct and present research projects and develop professional skills by serving as volunteers and interns in our community.
 The Psychology concentration will give students exposure to these opportunities, providing a wonderful complement to the major of their choosing.

 Program Plan (pdf)

 |Want to see exactly what classes you will take?
 The Program Plan (sometimes called a degree sheet) includes all specific requirements - including University proficiencies, Frameworks courses and degree requirements.|

 Each of Evangel's academic programs is made up of a set of core curriculum, program requirements and electives.
 The courses listed below are just a small sample of courses that might be taken as a part of this specific program.

 |Introduction to Psychology||Introduction to basic procedures in the study of behavior and to elementary principles of conditioning, motivation, emotion, personality, sensation, perception, abnormal behavior, psychotherapy, and social dynamics.|